 Step 4 – The Painting Process

-Once the snow globe inner sculpture is signed off, each individual part of the settings are hand-painted.
-If there are many small pieces, the setting actually fits together like a jigsaw puzzle, with the tiny elements “plugging into” the setting, as you can see below with the mountain backgrounds and tiny boats.
+Once the snow globe 3D model is signed off, each individual part of the settings are hand-painted.
+If there are many small pieces, the setting actually fits together like a jigsaw puzzle, with the tiny elements “plugging into” the setting.

-Remembering how small these are, you can perhaps appreciate the level of detail and workmanship that goes into painting these high quality snow globes perfectly.
+Remembering how small the models are, you can perhaps appreciate the level of detail and workmanship that goes into painting these high quality snow globes perfectly!ith

 Once again, multiple changes to the paint colours are allowed in order to get them perfect.
 There is never a charge to you for changes, it’s all included in the process.
 In fact, paint colour changes can be made as late as the last few weeks of production, prior to assembly!